 Since Place de la Concorde is right next to Jardin des Tuileries, (actually they separate the Louvre from the Place de la Concorde) the next item on your Paris weekend itinerary would be walking through one of the most beautiful parks in Paris.

-Being the biggest park in Paris, the Tuileries gardens boast a variety of tree and flower species that botanical lovers will appreciate.
+Being the biggest park in Paris, the Tuileries Gardens boast a variety of tree and flower species that botanical lovers will appreciate.
 But even if you’re not a huge fan of plants, the beautiful colorful flowers will draw your attention.

 And while you’re strolling, stop at the central fountain where you’ll have a picture-perfect view of the Arc de Triomphe, the Champs-Élysées, and the Luxor Obelisk.

-The Tuileries gardens are also a great warm-up to see the Louvre as they’re like an open-air museum with lots of sculptures and statues.
+The Tuileries Gardens are also a great warm-up to see the Louvre as they’re like an open-air museum with lots of sculptures and statues.

 Step 3: Cross the street and visit Pont des Arts (Optional)

-If you still have some time before the Louvre opens, then cross the street from the Tuileries gardens and head to Pont des Arts.
+If you still have some time before the Louvre opens, then cross the street from the Tuileries Gardens and head to Pont des Arts.

-Pont des Arts is a pedestrian bridge that crosses the Seine but it’s mostly famous for being the “original” love lock bridge in Paris where lovers attach padlocks with their first names or initials engraved on them as a sign of love though now love locks can be seen on almost every bridge in Paris.
+Pont des Arts is a pedestrian bridge that crosses the Seine but it’s mostly famous for being the “original” love lock bridge in Paris where lovers attach padlocks with their first names or initials engraved on them as a sign of love, though love locks can be seen on almost every bridge in Paris.

-However, now the authorities encourage tourists not to leave love locks on this bridge as the weight of over 700, 000 locks started to weigh it down – actually part of the parapet on the bridge collapsed in 2014 due to the weight and it was just replaced.
+However, now the authorities encourage tourists not to leave love locks on this bridge as the weight of over 700, 000 locks started to weigh it down!
+Actually part of the parapet on the bridge collapsed in 2014 due to the weight and it was just replaced.

 Step 4: Have breakfast

 After a quick visit to the Pont des Arts, you can go and take a quick breakfast.
-There are so many restaurants and cafes near Places Vendome, so you can just go at any.
+There are so many restaurants and cafes near Places Vendome, so you can just go to any.

 Step 5: Explore the Louvre Museum

-If you’re wondering what to do on a weekend in Paris, then visiting the Louvre museum is one of them.
+If you’re wondering what to do on a weekend in Paris, then visiting the Louvre Museum is one of them.
 The museum is the largest art museum in the entire world.